LukePappa/Ourism/p.md

-Our purpose is to know God through selfless love of one other.
+Our purpose is to love each other selflessly.